Joule-Thomson Expansion of Born-Infeld AdS Black Holes in 4D Einstein-Gauss-Bonnet gravity: Introduction

+Recently, BI-AdS black hole solution was obtained in the consistent Aoki-Gorji-Mukohyama theory of 4D EGB gravity minimally coupled to BI electrodynamics \cite{Jafarzade:2020ova}, where Jafarzade et.al also recovered that this solution takes the same form of the solution in the $D\rightarrow4$ limit of any D-dimensional solution of EGB gravity \cite{Yang:2020jno}.
+In fact, as a well-known nonlinear electrodynamics theory, the BI electrodynamics was usually adopted to regularize the ultraviolet divergent self-energy of a point-like charge in classical dynamics \cite{Born:1933pep}.
+In Ref.~\cite{Zhang:2020obn}, we have further analyzed the critical behaviors of BI-AdS black hole in 4D EGB gravity.
+Considering the increasing interest in study of the consistent consistent Aoki-Gorji-Mukohyama theory of 4D EGB, JT expansion and BI electrodynamics, we here are going to investigate the JT Expansion of BI-AdS black hole in the consistent Aoki-Gorji-Mukohyama theory of 4D EGB gravity.

-The paper is organized as follows: In Sect.\ref{the}, we display the thermodynamic quantities of BI AdS black holes in 4D EGB gravity.
-In Sect.\ref{jou}, We give discussions for the Joule-Thomson expansion of the BI AdS black holes in 4D EGB gravity, which include the Joule-Thomson coefficient, the inversion curves, the minimum inversion temperature and the isenthalpic curves.
+The paper is organized as follows: we display the solution of BI-AdS black hole and discuss the thermodynamics of black hole in the consistent 4D EGB gravity in Sect.\ref{the}.
+In Sect.\ref{jou}, we discuss the JT expansion of BI-AdS black holes in the consistent 4D EGB gravity, which include the JT coefficient, the inversion curves, the minimum inversion temperature and the isenthalpic curves.
 We end the paper with closing remakes in the last section.